+The site was surveyed for eelgrass and Caulerpa taxilfolia on October 14, 2011.
+The survey area spanned 70 ft by 40 ft surrounding the existing dock.
+No eelgrass or Caulerpa taxilfolia was discovered within the entire project area.
 These eelgrass and Caulerpa taxilfolia surveys are valid for a limited period of time (until the next growing season for eelgrass and 90 days for Caulerpa taxilfolia).
 If construction does not occur within the respective time periods, a subsequent survey will be required.
 If any additional eelgrass or Caulerpa taxilfolia are found on the project site, Special Conditions No. 2 and No. 3 identify the procedures necessary to be completed prior to beginning any construction.

-Coastal public access to Newport Bay is available immediately adjacent to the site at a public dock at the Park Avenue street end and along a public walkway surrounding the entire Balboa Island.
-The proposed project has received an approval in concept from the City of Newport Beach Harbor Resources Division, Harbor Permit Number 153-319.
+The nearest coastal public access to Newport Bay is available 30 feet to the east of the site at a public dock at the Fernando Street street end.
+The proposed project has received an approval in concept from the City of Newport Beach Harbor Resources Division, Harbor Permit Number 112-309 and Plan Check Number 2032-2011.
 The Regional Water Quality Control Board (RWQCB) has issued a "General Certification for replacement of Sheet and Dock Piles" determining that the proposed project will not adversely impact water quality if standard construction methods and materials are used.
-The applicant has received a U.S. Army Corps of Engineers' Letter of Permission (LOP) #SPL-2011-01055-JPL-JPL determining the proposed project would have no adverse effect on essential fish habitats.
+The applicant has applied for a U.S. Army Corps of Engineers' Letter of Permission (LOP) to determine whether the proposed project would have any adverse effect on essential fish habitats.